adam-blanchard/gravity-assist-game/project.md

 - [ ] Tree structure for hierarchical representation
 - [ ] QuadTree for scaling to thousands of bodies/systems or more - POSSIBLY NOT??
 - [ ] Planet type (volcanic, ice, gas etc.)
+- [ ] Star types - standard, red dwarf, white dwarf, black hole, pulsar, etc.
 - [ ] Function to load texture based on planet type - or, just render a specific texture - tbc
-- [ ] Body types - universe, galaxy, star system, star, planet, moon, asteroid

 - [x] Render sun and planets
 - [x] Render ship